iSkore/planetStats/notes/portfolioCut.md

 - **Titan**
     - Atmosphere of Methane
     - Probe detected "squishy" surface
-    - Ersoion by liquid and wind
+    - Erosion by liquid and wind
     - Ice-six (tetragonal crystals - not familiar with this formation of ice)
 - **Iapetus**
     - "the painted moon"